pando85/kubernetes-deployer/doc/install.md

 # Install

 ## Flash SDs

 - Rock64: format all SDs with [last bionic-containers-rock64 image](https://github.com/ayufan-rock64/linux-build/releases)
 - Replace `/etc/hostname` and `/etc/hosts` using new hostname

 ## Network

 Pfsense configuration:

-- Connect to DMZ(192.168.1.0/24)
+- Connect to DMZ `192.168.1.0/24`
-- Add DHCP server: range(30-99)
+- Add DHCP server: range(30-99), but fix agent IPs before add to the cluster.
-- Create lb for apiserver (used HaProxy) and dns entry
+- Create lb for apiserver (used HaProxy: increase client and server timeouts to 600000) and DNS entry

 ## Setup Rock64